256dpi/naos/README.md

   run      Will run 'build', 'flash' and 'attach' sequentially. format   Will format all source files in the 'src' subdirectory.

-Configuration Management:
-  scan     Will scan for bluetooth devices and print their configuration. rename   Will reset the device name of the device with the specified address.

 Fleet Management:
   list     Will list all devices listed in the inventory. collect  Will collect devices and add them to the inventory.